 - Training activities will be conducted for regular general and special education staff, staff of other agencies and organizations and private school staff providing services for students eligible for special education; and

-- Training for classified staff in the state recommended core competencies will occur through district offerings, ESD, Online and other contracted services.
+- Training for classified staff in the state recommended core competencies will occur through district offerings, ESD offerings, online and other contracted services employed by the district.

-Any application and any required policies, procedures, evaluations, plans and reports are readily available to parents and other members of the public through the district’s special services office and the office of the superintendent.
+Any application and any required policies, procedures, evaluations, plans, and reports are readily available to parents and other members of the public through the district’s special education office and the office of the superintendent.
 A notice regarding the availability of such documents will be placed on the district’s Web site and in the district’s newsletter.